 The bedrock of our work here at the Centre for Computing History is our collection.
 Since we moved to our current Cambridge site in 2013, we have acquired a fantastic range of objects, and we have you and hundreds of other donors and visitors to thank for it.

-If you would like to donate an item, please contact us at email@example.com.
+If you would like to donate an item to the Centre's collection, please contact us at firstname.lastname@example.org.
 We now have a collection of more than 20,000 items and need to keep the archive running smoothly, so we can no longer afford to take in a large volume of new items.
 Do your best to explain to us why your object is so special!
 Does it have a fascinating story attached?
 Does it represent a technological breakthrough?
 Let us know.

 It is very helpful for us to have an inventory of objects when donations come in.
 For guidance on preparing an inventory, please read this document.

 We also take a limited number of items into the Centre in order to sell them and raise funds, typically when we already have the items in question in our collection already.
 This means we're interested in taking in even fairly common machines.
 If we have this plan in mind for your object, we will let you know.